 2007 - 2010 / Portland, Oregon

 I was responsible for the successful strategy, design and delivery of projects.
-My primary focus was on branding and systems-related projects, and comprehensive experience design projects that would embody physical and digital artifacts and interactions, environmental design, customer services, merchandising, and communications.
-Examples of this work ranged from the branding and retail experience for Li-Ning, a sportswear company with hundreds of stores across China; the guest experience at Holiday Inn; long-range product innovation programs for Rubbermaid and several P&G brands; designing a better EMR for GE Healthcare; and the credit card customer experience for Citi.
+My primary focus was on branding and systems-related projects, and comprehensive experience design projects that would embody physical and digital artifacts and interactions, environmental design, service design, merchandising, and communications.
+Examples of this work ranged from the branding and retail experience for Li-Ning, a sportswear company with thousands of stores across China; the guest experience at Holiday Inn; a transit station for TriMet public transit system; long-range product innovation programs for Rubbermaid and several P&G brands; designing a better EMR for GE Healthcare; and the credit card customer experience for Citi.

-Every project was very different, with varying degrees of complexity, and durations that might range from a couple months to a couple years.
-Regardless of program, my principle responsibility was to develop clear understanding for and alignment between the client's brand or product, and the wants and needs of their target user or consumer.
-I would frame the vision for the project, and often multiple hypothesis for exploration; make sure each member of the team knew how they needed to contribute; and be responsible for making sure the outcome could be clearly reasoned and aligned with the goals of our client.
+Every project was very different, with varying degrees of complexity and duration, but each one was built upon a clear understanding of and alignment between the client's brand or product and the needs of their target consumer.
+I would frame the vision and opportunities for the project and develop multiple hypotheses for exploration; make sure each member of the team knew how to best contribute; and ensure the outcome could be clearly reasoned and aligned with the goals of our client's business.

 "Andy is one of the most creative people I have worked with.
 He is well rounded in many creative disciplines.
 He is dedicated, focused and a perfectionist.
 He has high expectations and drives hard.
 His talent and drive produces great solutions and original, beautiful works.
 Andy leads teams with fairness and intensity.
 He delivers."